 Victorinox Swiss Tinker Pocket Knife

-You never know what life’s going to throw at you, but rest assured you’ll be prepared for any situation with this Swiss Tinker Pocket Knife.
+You never know what life’s going to throw at you, but rest assured you’ll be prepared for any situation with the Victorinox Swiss Tinker Pocket Knife.

 If you want a knife that won’t put a hole in your pocket, this one’s for you.
 Just make sure you flip the blade back!